 Why bother to try it?

-In the video below, Tristan distills four years of knowledge and experience using intermittent fasting on himself and with clients.
+In this video, Tristan distills four years of knowledge and experience using intermittent fasting on himself and with clients.
 He summarizes it as a potentially powerful tool that can be very beneficial for fat loss, general health, and decreasing inflammation.
 IF can also assist in improving cognitive function and increase longevity.
 Leveraging intermittent fasting to improve autophagy, the physiological process that deals with processing waste and old cells from the body during new cell regeneration, will thereby improve your detoxification pathways and cellular function.

 A number of years ago, Tristan started doing intermittent fasting for fat loss and kept doing it to reap the benefits of cognitive focus and emotional stability.